37th Annual BBPA Harry Jerome Awards Nomination Information

 Nominees must be currently engaged in business as an owner/entrepreneur.
 Ideal candidates should demonstrate a combination of the following criteria:

-- Contribution of new ideas, innovative practices, processes or inventions or created employment opportunities;
+- Significant contribution of new ideas, innovative practices, processes or inventions or created employment opportunities.

 - Commitment to fairness and equality in the work environment.